 In Campagnia, the star of the show is Aglianico: a supernatural beast of a wine.
 This is not a wine to be trifled with: only the most ardent of (self-hating?) wine lovers seek it out: its unforgiving tannins.
 Ins insulting lack of fruit and a deep cut of minerality are enough to make most Master Sommeliers vow never to drink wine again.

 It is also the grape that scientists believe was the core of Falernum, one of the most famous wines of the Roman Empire.
-It is my personal favorite wine, which says a little too much about my inner turmoil than I would want.
+It is my favorite wine, which says a little too much about my inner turmoil than I would want.

 On the border of France and Switzerland is the Piedmonte.
 This is Italy’s western Alpine region, home to some of the best-known Italian varietals: Nebbiolo, Barbera, and –for better or worse– Moscato.
 The most famous region within Piedmonte is Barolo, which is often cited as the king of wines.